DataDog/hiring-engineers/answers.md

 The script must be located in the folder ```/etc/datadog-agent/checks.d```.

 #### Integration
-The integration, as previously described for the MySQL database, is triggered by a file in the YAML format into the ```/etc/datadog-agent/conf.d``` folder, the file filename must be the same as its script, except for the file extension.
+The integration, as previously described for the MySQL database, it is triggered by a file in the YAML format into the ```/etc/datadog-agent/conf.d``` folder.
+The file filename must be the same as its script filename, except for the file extension.

 In this case:
 * ```/etc/datadog-agent/checks.d/randomcheck.py```.
 * ```/etc/datadog-agent/conf.d/randomcheck.yaml```.

 The metric might need to be submitted at regular intervals, which by default are every 15 seconds.
 The value could be changed based on requirements, for example the metric needs to be submitted once every 45 seconds.
-The resulting YaML file would look like the following:
+The resulting YAML file would look like the following:
 ```yaml
 init_config: